Miri Regev: Political views and positions

 Gregg Carlstrom of The Atlantic described Regev in 2016 as "an acrimonious populist, who occasionally draws comparisons to Donald Trump."

 In May 2012, at a demonstration against illegal immigrants in Tel Aviv, Regev said that "Sudanese infiltrators are a cancer in the nation's body".
 She later said that the quote was misrepresented, and, while justifying the comparison, apologized for seeming to compare human beings to cancer.
 In a 2012 interview, in response to criticism alleging that her views were totalitarian, Regev said that she was "happy to be a fascist".
 In 2016, fellow Likud legislator Gila Gamliel called comments by Regev advocating for state control over the content of a public broadcasting company "borderline fascist".
 Benjamin Netanyahu has defended Regev from charges of fascism, stating that "'there was a tendency within the left to denigrate opponents as fascist'.
 (Note: Quoting the Encyclopedia Hebraica entry on fascism) It is a derogatory name [used] by the left for its enemies."

 Regev met with LGBT members of her party, saying that "not only the left can support and embrace the gay community".
 In November 2018, Regev expressed support for a law that would allow surrogacy for same-sex male couples in Israel, stating that the coalition's decision to vote against the law was wrong and emphasized the right of LGBT individuals to be parents and raise children.

 Regev participated in the Israeli nationalist Dance of Flags march in May 2023.
 In July 2024, after the Israeli military police visited Sde Teiman detention camp to detain nine Israeli soldiers suspected of abuse of a Palestinian prisoner, Regev commented that arrests of Israeli soldiers were "dangerous" during war, and warned against military prosecutions that were "appeasing our enemies".

+In 2025, Regev denied the Gaza Strip Famine, stating "There is no famine.
+There is no humanitarian disaster.
+And according to the hostages' testimonies – there are also no innocents or uninvolved people [in Gaza]."